-State ID Requirements: Georgia

-- In addition to Federal requirements, Georgia requires official individual identification of all high-risk goats (those in contact with sheep) as well as official ear tags on all sheep going to a livestock market; new proposed protocol will likely include ALL goats - Complete information is available by contacting: - Dr. Robert Cobb Jr, SV
+State ID Requirements: Georgia requires official individual identification of all high-risk goats (those in contact with sheep) as well as official ear tags on all sheep going to a livestock market; new proposed protocol will likely include ALL goats Complete information is available by contacting: Dr. Robert Cobb Jr, SV Ph: 404-656-3671 Email: Robert.cobb@agr.Georgia.gov Dr. Stan Crane Designated Scrapie Epidemiologist Ph: 404-656-3667 Email: stan.crane@agr.Georgia.gov If in doubt, tag them!!!
+Scrapie tags are FREE and available by contacting the USDA • 1-866-USDA-TAG (1-866-873-2824)

-Ph: 404-656-3671

-Email: Robert.cobb@agr.Georgia.gov

-Dr. Stan Crane

-Designated Scrapie Epidemiologist

-Ph: 404-656-3667

-Email: stan.crane@agr.Georgia.gov

-- If in doubt, tag them!!!

-- Scrapie tags are FREE and available by contacting the USDA

-- 1-866-UŠDA-TAG (1-866-873-2824)